Ideas and instructions by Anna-Carin Betzén

 Continue in the same fashion, repeating the steps showed in pic 6 to 8 until the entire edge is fringed.

 For an extra touch of realism, you can add a narrow "tabby weave" section between the fringe and the actual rug design.
 Oriental rug collectors often refer to it as "kilim end" or "end finish".
 It's not just used in hand-knotted rugs, but also in e.g. rag rugs.
-When the rug is started, the kilim end distributes the warp evenly before the actual weaving or knotting; at the end, it secures the weave or knots of the completed rug so that the warp threads can be cut and tied into knots.
+When the rug is started, the kilim end distributes the warp evenly before the actual weaving or knotting; at the end, it secures the weave or knots of the completed rug so that the warp threads can be cut and tied to create the fringe.
 I hadn't thought of doing kilim ends in miniature, until June 2006 when a member of the Petitpointers group at Yahoo! asked for other group members' opinions on how to recreate them.
 I posted my suggestion, and put this illustrated how-to on my website later that month.
+(Tabby weave is the same as "plain weave" or "flat weave", but tabby is the term I used when writing this tutorial, and the name stuck.)

-Here, I stitch one row of tabby weave in the same holes as the last line of needlepoint, and one in the same holes as the fringe.
+In the illustrations below, I stitch one row of tabby weave (i.e. back and forth) in the same holes as the last line of needlepoint, and one in the same holes as the fringe.
 If your needlepoint and fringing threads are thicker (i.e. fills the holes more fully), you may want to leave two threads between needlepoint and fringe, and stitch tabby weave in that line of holes only.

 If you stitch the fringe first, make sure you leave one (or more) thread of canvas between the needlepoint and the fringe (1).
 With a single strand of your fringing thread in the needle, secure it as decribed for the fringe (pic 1 in the section on Overlapping Turkish knots).
 If you're doing tabby weave before fringe, continue with pic 2 from that section.
 If you started with the fringe, pass the needle through the first knot (2), through the hole right above (3), and up at the very edge (4).